JNDI Swiftlet

 Overview

 The JNDI Swiftlet provides Java Naming and Directory Interface (JNDI) services within the SwiftMQ router.
-It enables registration, lookup, and replication of JMS destinations (queues and topics) and other objects in a distributed, cluster-aware manner.
-The Swiftlet supports integration with external JNDI servers and allows for flexible aliasing and replication configurations.
+It allows JMS destinations (queues and topics) and other objects to be registered and looked up via JNDI, supporting both local and external JNDI servers.
+The Swiftlet also supports replication of JNDI objects to external directory services and the definition of aliases and static remote queues.

 Features